What is AF in photography?

 - Stab at your shutter button

 Just depress the shutter button calmly.
-No amount of force is needed to make it happen faster.
+No amount of force will make it happen faster.

 When you jab or stab at the shutter button, you could also be clenching up your hand and moving the camera slightly at the critical moment.
 If this happens, all your careful focusing flies out the window and you end up with movement blur in your photograph.

-If you have any questions about getting sharp photos with autofocus, let us know in the comments.
+If you have any questions about getting sharp photos with different focus modes and autofocus area modes, let us know in the comments.

-Also, we love good news, so if our focusing tips have helped you to understand how to use autofocus properly, share that too.
+Also, I love good news, so if my focusing tips have helped you to understand how to use autofocus in photography, share that too.